Search form

 Early Childhood Podcasts for Students and Teachers to Enhance Learning

 Podcasts have become a new way of learning.
 As teachers, leaders, childcare providers, etc., we must commit to being lifelong learners.
-Today it is easier than ever to learn by listening to colleagues, veterans, and even new to the profession by turning on a podcast.
+Today, it is easier than ever to learn by listening to colleagues, veterans, and even those new to the profession by turning on a podcast.
 A podcast allows you to listen and learn in the car, while you are working, at the gym, on an airplane, and even out on a walk.
-There are thousands of podcasts out in the world today, and when it comes to early childhood and working with children, there are great ones.
+There are thousands of podcasts out in the world today, and when it comes to early childhood and working with children, there are some great ones.

 Here are some you may want to try out: